 "Away, Melancholy" by Stevie Smith is a poem that seeks to dispel feelings of sadness and despair.
-The poet calls for melancholy to be banished, emphasizing the beauty and wonder of the natural world.
+The poet calls for melancholy to be banished, emphasising the beauty and wonder of the natural world.
 Through vivid imagery of nature's wonders, such as the sun, moon, stars, and the vast sea, and humankind's capacity for love, Smith encourages embracing the joy and marvels around us.
 The poem contrasts the heaviness of sorrow with the lightness of nature's splendour, suggesting that appreciating the world's beauty should be enough to drive away melancholy.

-Away, melancholy by Stevie Smith
+The Poem: Away, melancholy by Stevie Smith

 Away, melancholy,